 Grisha has a master's degree in mathematics and graduate work in animal behavior.
 She is an enthusiastic and entertaining presenter who creates her seminars to accommodate a variety of learning styles.

 See Grisha discuss the upcoming conference in the video below!

-Victoria Stilwell is a world-renowned dog trainer best known as the star of the international hit TV series It's Me or the Dog.
+Victoria Stilwell, VS PDT is a world-renowned dog trainer best known as the star of the international hit TV series It's Me or the Dog.
 Having filmed over 110 episodes since 2005, Stilwell is able to reach audiences in over 100 countries with her philosophy of positive training methods.

 Stilwell is the CEO of Victoria Stilwell Positively Dog Training (VSPDT) – a global network of world-class positive reinforcement dog trainers.
 Since its launch in 2010, VSPDT has become the industry leader in the field of dog training by attracting world-class positive reinforcement dog trainers who share Victoria's dedication to providing the public a brand name they can trust in humane, force-free positive training.
 In 2015 Victoria opened the Victoria Stilwell Academy for Dog Training and Behavior – the world's premier dog trainer educational institution, creating new generations of positive dog trainers and enhancing "The Future of Dog Training."